x4ku/progja/CONTRIBUTING.md

 Remove all cards from the decks that are not tagged with the latest version (search for `-tag:progja::version::<version>`).

+Make sure to update the CSS for the "Progressive Japanese Note" note type if the styling has changed.

 Sync the decks with AnkiWeb and then share the updated decks from the AnkiWeb.
 <br>